SnapperGee/node-hermes-hrms/README.md

 ## Usage

-A demo video showing the application in action can be found -> [HERE](https://drive.google.com/file/d/1KO3tfGM4iwMAYeCR8bAmiTNO4VSLDN2O/view?usp=drive_link) <- and down below examples of its usage are shown.
+A demo video showing the application in action can be found -> [HERE](https://drive.google.com/file/d/1KO3tfGM4iwMAYeCR8bAmiTNO4VSLDN2O/view?usp=drive_link) <- and down below examples of its features are shown.

-After initializing this application via the npm start command, the options to view or add employees, roles, or departments will be available:
+After initializing this application via the `npm start` command, the options to view or add employees, roles, or departments or to quit will be available:

 ```text
 >>> How would you like to query the database?: (Use arrow keys)